Share this article:

 In the neighborhood at Vallouise you'll find many restaurants, with the one in the hotel around the corner being the closest (and the best?).
 You'll find a small supermarket in the village as well.
 The bakery will provide you with a great bread for breakfast.

-At the campsite in La Clarée, you have to go to Briançon for the supermarket, but you can order bread from the baker himself at the campsite.
-For restaurants, you can go to La Vauchette, for example.
-Les Copains d'Abord, you can have a really good dinner here and they are very welcoming.
+At La Clarée, you have to go to Briançon for the supermarket, but you can order bread from the baker himself at the campsite.
+For restaurants you can go to La Vauchette, for example Les Copains d'Abord, you can have a really good dinner here and they are very welcoming.

 Both campsites are therefore perfect for exploring the Alps and tackling some of the major mountain passes such as the Col du Galibier, Izoard, Col de Vars and Col du Granon.
 And, of course, the Agnello, Col d'Agnel.
 With a little time and imagination, the Colle del Finestre is also an option!